KDE/documentation-develop-kde-org/content/hig/components/editing/lineedit.md

 -   Mask letters if edit is used to enter passwords.
     -   When setting a new password, have it entered twice to prevent typos in passwords.
-    -   Provide a \"Show password\" checkbox to unmask the password both when setting new and when entering existing passwords.
+    -   Provide a "Show password" checkbox to unmask the password both when setting new and when entering existing passwords.
 -   Consider to use auto-complete feature to help users when entering data that is likely to be used repeatedly.